doot0/cv/.github/README.md

 Tech: Vue.js, SCSS, Pug (formerly Jade), Node.js, GitHub, Sketch

-This role closesly matches the prior one at Pathship, as I worked with ex co-workers from Pathship after it was shuttered.
+This role closely matches the prior one at Pathship, as I worked with ex co-workers from Pathship after it was shuttered.

 ---